-Patrons may only purchase beer after they have been seated at a table, counter, or bar in the dining or dispensing area of the restaurant where food is served.
+Patrons may only purchase alcoholic beverages after they have been seated at a table, counter, or bar in the dining or dispensing area of the restaurant where food is served.
 The server must also verbally verify the patron has the intent to dine.

-However, if a patron is temporarily seated at a counter or dispensing area in the bar and is waiting to be seated in the dining area:
+However, if a patron is temporarily seated at a counter or dispensing area (the bar) and is waiting to be seated in the dining area: